 The bed is designed around a standard 4ft6 mattress.
 The overall dimensions are 2120mm long and 1570mm wide, the surround sits at a height of 350mm.

-The CAD model and drawings I created for this can be downloaded from my website here:
+The CAD model and drawings I created for this can be downloaded here:

 I've also entered this into the Wood Competition, so if you feel its worthy, a vote would be very much appreciated!!

 Things you'll need.